Wedding Photography Prices: Photography Costs Explained by the Experts

 £0 - 1,000

-Couples with up to £1,000 to spend on their wedding photographer may find themselves compromising on shooting hours or the number of final edited images, as this is fairly low on the wedding photography price scale.
+Couples with up to £1,000 to spend on their wedding photographer may find themselves compromising on shooting hours or the number of final edited images, as this is fairly low on the wedding photography charges scale.
 However, there are options and you absolutely can have your wedding professionally photographed for under the £1,000 mark.

 Philip Bedford explains, "My average couple spend is between £1,349 and £1,699, but I do have an option which offers four hours of professional wedding photography for £999 for couples who are on a tighter budget."